futuregrid/flask_oneclick/flask_airavata/src/readme.txt

 	   could be resolved if we had Java installed base iamges, so that we could only have to set the environment variable within our program (ie. export JAVA_HOME=/usr/bin/java).

 	   iii) It could be installed anywhere.
-Only this that we have to do is to set the JAVA_HOME environment variable properly.
+Only thing we have to do is to set the JAVA_HOME environment variable properly.